 This graphic below summarizes our knowledge of the direct Filbert line.
 The family chart prepared by Dr. Igor Pleve contains on the order of 750 individuals, including descendants of all the original Schilling Filberts - at least those that he could find relatively easily.
 Actually, it includes only full information on the descendants of the male Filberts, as is currently still the practice in Russia.
 For the female descendants, we were lucky to get the name of the husband - with no record of children except where the female married another Filbert (cousins married more frequently then you would expect - but not in our direct line).
 Volga-German records generally extend into the 1930s, by which time the Communist regime had shut down the churches, which had maintained the Volga-German family records.
 A family genealogical chart is available from John Filbert.
 You can be provided with an electronic version of the full Filbert-Pinnecker genealogical chart in a neutral GEDCOM file format.

-Apparently, the first Filberts in Schilling had not been farmers before arriving in Schilling.
-Information Kathy (Kleweno) Slack obtained suggested the Filberts had been involved in the textile trade.
-This may explain why Johann Peter Filbert and his wife, Anna Maria (Stock) were born in Gronau (west of Bensheim), Hesse, Germany, relocated to the Lorraine province in France, where some of their 12 children were reported to have been born and then on to Thoring, Denmark, where records show Johann Peter died in 1761.
-Johann Peter's forebears are, to the extent we could obtain information, are also included in the graphic below.
+The first Filberts in Schilling had not been farmers in Germany.
+Information Kathy (Kleweno) Slack obtained suggested our Filberts may have been involved in the textile trade and records indicate our first Filbert to move to Bentheim-Gronau was in the business of wine production..
+This helps explain why Johann Peter Filbert and his wife, Anna Maria (Stock) were born in Gronau (west of Bensheim), Hesse, Germany, relocated to the Lorraine province in what is now France, where some of their 12 children were reported to have been born and then on to Thoring, Denmark, where records show Johann Peter died in 1761.
+Johann Peter's forebears are, to the extent we could obtain information, also included in the graphic below.
 Five Filbert brothers then left Denmark to be among the earliest Schilling settlers.
 These brothers were: Johann Nicolaus, Johann Georg, Johann Conrad, Johann Philipp (our direct ancestor), and Johann Peter, in order of age.
-We now have birth records showing them all to have been born to Johann Peter Filbert and Anna Maria (Stock) Filbert in Lorraine Provence, France.
+We now have birth records showing them all to have been born to Johann Peter Filbert and Anna Maria (Stock).
 From an AHSGR website we find: Johann Peter Filbert was born on 27 September 1708 in Gronau in Hesse.
-He was married in Gronau on 25 August 1733 to Anna Maria Stock (born 8 November 1716).
+He was married in Gronau on 25 August 1733 to Anna Maria (born 8 November 1716).
 Early on they immigrated to what is now the Lorraine area of France and then on to Denmark (Schleswig-Holstein) where he died on 21 May 1761 in the colony of Thoring.
-She is reported to have died before 1787 in Denmark as well and had children remaining in Denmark who survived...and are probably the ancestors of at least some of the Filberts found in Denmark to this time.
+She is reported to have left Denmark (probably to the Volga) but had children remaining in Denmark who survived...and are probably the ancestors of at least some of the Filberts found in Denmark to this time.

-We now also know Johann Peter's ancestry from around year 1530/30.
-He traces back to a Closs Filbert (spelled Filbert, Philbert, or Vilbert, depending on source) who was born in the 1530/40 timeframe in Neustadt, Erbach, Hessen, Germany.
-That community is just east of our Gronau which is just east of Bensheim, and is about 47 K (29 miles) south of Frankfurt am Mein.
+We now also know Johann Peter's ancestry back to year 1530.
+He traces back to a Closs Filbert (spelled Filbert, Philbert, or Vilbert, depending on source) who was born in the 1530 timeframe in Neustadt, Erbach, Hessen, Germany.
+That community is just east of our Gronau which is just east of Bensheim, and is about 47 K (29 miles) south of Frankfurt am Main.
 He had a son by the name ov Wilhelm Filbert (spelled Filbert, Philbert or Viilbert) about 1560.
-It was he who one record showed having married a wife with the given name of "Margrethe" in 1616 (Wilhelm would have been about 56) with whom they had a son named Hans Filbert (spelled Filbert, Philbert or Vilbert) in 1617
+It was he who one record showed having married a wife with the given name of "Margrethe" in 1616 (Wilhelm would have been about 56) with whom they had a son named Hans Filbert (spelled Filbert, Philbert or Vilbert) in 1617.

 While yet in Mexico, Alexander (August II's brother) and Katherine's daughter Amelia (Mollie) was born (24 May 1900).
 Naturalization records show August I, Mollie, and youngest daughter, Lydia, arrived in the USA at El Paso via the Mexican Central Railway on 15 July 1900.
 Ed Filbert reported that the rest of the August I family also passed through El Paso at this time.
 All, except Pauline (Lena) and her husband, Alexander Ries, first located in Georgia, where Alexander and Katherine's daughter Bertha was born on 25 May 1902.
 Later that year, this part of the family (all but August II and his family) was in St. Louis, Missouri, where Alexander and Katherine's oldest child, Victoria (born in Russia in 1898) died.
 On the right is a picture, which must have been taken in the last half of 1902, of August I holding both baby Bertha and her older sister Victoria.
 It is believed (but evidence is lacking) that the Rieses traveled directly from El Paso to Kansas, locating in the Wakeeney area.

-We also know that a number of Filberts survived the Soviet genocide and were still in Russia and its former states, at least until recently.
+We also know that a number of Filberts survived the Soviet genocide and were still in Russia and its former states.
+We recently located one of our Filbert family groups in Novokuznetsk, Siberia.
 Still larger numbers of our distant relatives have made their way back to Germany.

 The picture to the right would have been taken around 1909 when Pauline was a baby.
 The children in the back would have been Mary, Bertha, and Anna.
 Those in the front would have been John (on August II's lap), Carl, Jake and Pauline (held by Elisabeth).